vincentvanduong/vincentvanduong.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I will begin my physics Ph.d. at NYU in 2021 under the supervision of [Kyle Cranmer](http://theoryandpractice.org/).
+I will begin my physics Ph.D. at NYU in 2021 under the supervision of [Kyle Cranmer](http://theoryandpractice.org/).
 I intend to look at the interplay between three areas: high-energy theory, statistical physics, and machine learning.
 I'm also big on outreach, so please feel free to reach out!
 Outside of this, I skateboard, surf, and snowboard.
 I am from Montréal, Canada.

 ## Interests
 * High-energy theoretical physics